patlim1/samotsvety.org/blog/2023/02/26/moore-v-harper/index.md

 #### Notes

 The following probabilities are contingent on SCOTUS issuing a ruling on this case.
-An updated numerical forecast on that happening, particularly in light of the NC Supreme Court's decision to rehear *Harper v Hall*, is forthcoming.
+An updated numerical forecast on that happening, particularly in light of the NC Supreme Court's decision to rehear *Harper v Hall*, may be forthcoming.

 There are a wide variety of possible rulings that SCOTUS could issue, including restrictions on the sources and methods state courts can use to interpret state laws, restrictions on when state courts can intervene, and restrictions on actions that state courts can take.
 This makes it difficult to define narrow questions on the outcome of the case that can be numerically forecasted.
 Instead, we seek to bucket some of the likely rulings and forecast those buckets.